 Next, you have to position the image.
 The options available under this heading help position a picture in a fixed place relative to the page and automatically wrap text around it.

 To do so, click a picture to select it.
 Then, click the ‘Picture Tools Format’ tab, and in the Arrange group, click Position.
 However, if you use the latest version of Microsoft 365, you can find the same option as Picture Format.

 Simply select the position and wrapping style you’d like to use.

 Next, select the desired layout for the image.
 In the above step, under ‘Arrange’ menu, select ‘More Layout’ options.

 Then, from the layout box on the Text Wrapping tab, choose the wrapping style you’d like to use.

 If you do not see your text wrapped around your image, it indicates that the image is too big in size.
 The possible solution you could give a try – resize the picture so that it is of appropriate size to be wrapped around text.
 You can do this by clicking the picture and then adjusting the size by dragging the lower right corner towards the top left.

-How do I wrap text around multiple images in Word?
+How do I wrap text around a copied image?

 To wrap texts around image, you need to have an image and text separately.
 If you insert the text in image form, you cannot wrap it around the image.
-Although image and text must be in different layers in order to be wrapped.
+Image and text must be in different layers in order to be wrapped.
 For your information, you may not need to do anything else except placing those two things in different lines.